blakedyblake/lunch-break/README.md

 The glowing part of the span exists to attract the users attention.
 Clicking on it allows the user to alter the quantity of what he/she ordered.
 ![LoginPage](./src/images/CartPage2.png)
 Below the Cart list there is a cart total header and a Pay Now button.
-The cart total updates everytime the quantity is updated
+The cart total updates everytime the quantity is updated.
-The Pay Now button takes the user to the pay page
+The Pay Now button takes the user to the pay page.
 ![LoginPage](./src/images/CartPage3.png)
 The current_orders table:
 ![LoginPage](./src/images/CartPage4.png)

 ### Pay Page and Success
 Here the user can give his location and information necessary for the payment.
-Upon pressing the Pay button this information goes to the pay_info table
+Upon pressing the Pay button this information goes to the pay_info table.
 ![LoginPage](./src/images/Pay1.png)
-Once the payment is successful the user is taken to a page that notifies(No actual paying function takes place here, nevertheless please don't save your actual payment information on my database.)
+Once the payment is successful the user is taken to a page that notifies them that the payment was successful.
+(No actual paying function takes place here, nevertheless please don't save your actual payment information on my database.)
 ![LoginPage](./src/images/Pay2.png)
-pay_info Database(No Real informaiton here):
+The pay_info database(No Real informaiton here):
 ![LoginPage](./src/images/Pay4.png)

 #### Currently Working On: Validation